atakandll/Marathon-Of-The-City/README.md

 # Marathon-Of-The-City
- •This game was inspired by the Vector game by Nekki that I loved playing when I was a child on my first smartphone.
+ This game was inspired by the Vector game by Nekki that I loved playing when I was a child on my first smartphone.
  Play Marathon of the City: https://atakandll.itch.io

  ![Screenshot_20](https://user-images.githubusercontent.com/130579265/235330690-6793a8ed-d992-4791-b6af-f7fb5eb45113.png)